-Orbital cellulitis is an acute infection of the tissues immediately surrounding the eye, including the eyelids, eyebrow, and cheek.
+Orbital cellulitis is a sudden (acute) infection of the tissues around the eye.
+It affects the eyelids, eyebrow, and cheek.

-Bacteria from a sinus infection (often Haemophilus influenzae) usually cause this condition in children.
-Orbital cellulitis due to this bacteria used to be much more common in young children up to age 6 - 7.
-However, such infection is now rare because of the HiB (Haemophilus influenzae B) vaccine.
+The most common cause of this condition in children is a sinus infection (often Haemophilus influenzae.
+The infection used to be more common in young children, under the age of 7.
+It is now rare due to the HiB (Haemophilus influenzae B) vaccine.

 The bacteria Staphylococcus aureus, Streptococcus pneumoniae, and beta-hemolytic streptococci may also cause orbital cellulitis.

-Symptoms of orbital cellulitis may include:
+Symptoms may include:

-Tests commonly include:
+Tests commonly done include:

 Other tests may include:

 Olitsky SE, Hug D, Plummer LS, Stass-Isern M. Orbital infections.
 In: Kliegman RM, Behrman RE, Jenson HB, Stanton BF, eds.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 626.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 626.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.